SENTINEL: A Multi-Level Formal Framework for Safety Evaluation of Foundation Model-based Embodied Agents: Safety Constraints

 To prepare atomic propositions and predicates, we leverage object property metadata together with the existing PDDL domain definition files provided by various simulators and datasets~\citep{Genesis,ai2thor,li2023behavior}.
 These sources already encode rich structural information about objects, actions, and their admissible state transitions, which can be systematically mapped into logical atoms.
 Moreover, the PDDL-based representation makes the process user-friendly and lightweight to extend, allowing new atomic propositions or predicates to be incorporated with minimal additional effort.

 To enable systematic safety specification across diverse tasks and environments, we begin with a human-curated \textit{safety database} that encodes domain knowledge about object categories and their associated risks.
 Each object category is annotated with safety-relevant properties such as \texttt{DANGEROUS\_APPLIANCE} (e.g., ovens, microwaves, stoves), \texttt{SOPHISTICATED\_ELECTRONICS} (e.g., computers, televisions), or \texttt{LIQUID} (e.g., water, oil).
 These properties are intentionally task-agnostic: they reflect general hazard profiles of objects rather than assumptions about a specific scenario.
 This abstraction allows safety reasoning to transfer across domains and datasets.
+These processes are conducted jointly by two human experts with one labeling and one checking.

 Using this database as a backbone, we first define a library of general safety constraints expressed in LTL.
 These general templates are expressed over placeholders corresponding to safety properties, such as ``if a \texttt{DANGEROUS\_APPLIANCE} is \texttt{ON}, then eventually it must be turned \texttt{OFF},'' or ``if a \texttt{LIQUID} is inside a \texttt{SOPHISTICATED\_ELECTRONICS} container, then the system must remain in an \texttt{OFF} state until the liquid is removed.''
-Crucially, these templates are independent of any specific environment---they describe the logical structure of hazards and mitigations without binding to a concrete object instance.
+Crucially, these templates are independent of any specific environment---they describe the logical structure of hazards and mitigation without binding to a concrete object instance.
+This process is accomplished with 4 domain experts in embodied simulations and temporal logic with syntax checking using SPOT~\citep{duret2022spot}.
+Note that our process of curating ground truth temporal logic are common under current literature~\citep{fuggitti2023nl2ltl,chen2024autotamp}.

 Given a simulation or task environment, we retrieve the set of objects present in the scene along with their annotated properties.
 For each general safety template, placeholders are then substituted with the appropriate task-relevant objects.
 For example, if the scene contains a stove and a washing machine tagged as \texttt{DANGEROUS\_APPLIANCE}, both will be substituted into rules involving dangerous appliances, automatically generating stove-specific and washing-machine-specific safety constraints.
 The resulting constraints are paired with natural-language annotations written by human annotators, ensuring interpretability and enabling downstream evaluation of language-to-logic translation.